maximemulder/clam/README.md

 ## Universal types

 Clam features universal types, which allow expressions to abstract over types.
-Type parameters have an upper bound, which is `Top` by default.
+Type parameters have a lower and an upper bound, which are respectively `Bot` and `Top` by default.

 ```
 type Iter = [T] -> (Int, T, (T) -> T) -> T